BashyBush/ConstructWorld/README.md

 # Requirements.
 - A active Construct 3 Subscription.
-␣␣␣␣␣-␣The free version will not work due to the project using way over the event limit.
+*The free version will not work due to the project using way over the event limit.